selwynpolit/d9book/book/twig.md

 ### Hide if there is no content in a field or image

-From
-inside-marthe/themes/custom/dp/templates/content/node\--video-detail.html.twig I check to see if there are any values in this array `related_lessons_nid`s and display the view.
+From `~/Sites/inside-marthe/themes/custom/dp/templates/content/node--video-detail.html.twig` I check to see if there are any values in the `related_lessons_nids` array and display the view (using twig_tweak).

 ```twig
 {% if related_lessons_nids|length %}